bluescout/test01/README.md

 30m: Introduce modular structure, extract API to a new module

 ## 2019-10-14
-4h:
+5h:
  * Improve project structure
- * Implement simple single-node "central node" API and and API for UI.
+ * Implement simple single-node "central node" API and and API for UI
- * Describe multi-node scalable solution in comments.
+ * Describe multi-node scalable solution in comments
  * Add logging of requests to both Agent and Agency
+ * Cover metrics parsing with unit test
+ * Improve metrics collection for Windows